Yorkshire Building Society bereavement: 0345 166 9229, open Saturdays too

 The most common source of delay is waiting for the Grant of Representation.
 If the estate is straightforward and all documents are in order, YBS’s own processing is typically measured in weeks.
 If inheritance tax is due, or if there are disputes about the will, the overall timeline extends significantly.

-If you are unsure whether the estate will exceed £50,000 in YBS accounts, ask YBS’s bereavement team – they can tell you the total balances held across all accounts in the deceased’s sole name.
+If you are unsure whether the estate will exceed £50,000 in YBS accounts, ask the bereavement team – they can tell you the combined total held across all sole accounts.

 Tips and things to watch out for

 All personal representatives must sign the closure form.
 If there are multiple executors named in the will, or multiple administrators, they all need to sign the Declaration and Indemnity or the Executor/Administrator Closure Authority form.
-If one of them is abroad or difficult to reach, this can slow things down.
-Factor this in early.
+If one executor is abroad or difficult to reach, factor this in early – it is one of the most common sources of delay.

 Don’t send original documents by post.
 YBS accepts copies of the death certificate.
 In branch, staff can take a copy and return your original immediately.
-Do not post originals unnecessarily – if they go missing, obtaining a replacement from the General Register Office takes time and costs money.
+Do not post originals unnecessarily – replacing a lost certificate from the General Register Office takes time and costs money.

 YBS is a mutual building society, not a bank.
-Unlike high-street banks, YBS is owned by its members.
 This makes no practical difference to the bereavement process, but it means YBS accounts may not appear in some bank lookup tools.
-If you suspect the deceased held an account there and you cannot find paperwork, try searching old post or emails for correspondence from “Yorkshire Building Society” or “ybs.co.uk.”
+If you suspect the deceased held an account there and cannot find paperwork, search old post or emails for “Yorkshire Building Society” or “ybs.co.uk.”

 Summary

-Sources: Yorkshire Building Society bereavement page (ybs.co.uk, verified May 2026); YBS online bereavement notification form (online.ybs.co.uk, verified May 2026); Death Notification Service (deathnotificationservice.co.uk); HMCTS probate service (gov.uk); IHT423 form (gov.uk).
+Sources: Yorkshire Building Society bereavement page (ybs.co.uk, verified June 2026); YBS online bereavement notification form (online.ybs.co.uk, verified June 2026); YBS ISA Additional Permitted Subscriptions guide (ybs.co.uk, verified June 2026); Death Notification Service member list (deathnotificationservice.co.uk, verified June 2026 – YBS not listed); HMCTS probate service (gov.uk); IHT423 Direct Payment Scheme (gov.uk).